 It takes a certain degree of tenacity to survive in a climate like ours.
-Life is not easy in the Intermountain West with blazing sun for most of the summer, and cold, snowy winters with temperatures that dip into the single digits.
-As 21st century humans, we can just retreat to our climate-controlled buildings, drink a glass of water when we need one, and seek shade when it gets uncomfortably hot—but plants remain in one place and only use the resources that are available.
+Life is not easy in the Intermountain West, with blazing hot summers and frigid, snowy winters that dip into single digit temperatures.
+As 21st century humans, we can retreat to climate-controlled buildings that provide us with shade, heat, and fresh water—but plants are limited to the environments and resources available where they grow.

-As plants evolved and colonized the surface of Earth they were forced to develop diverse survival strategies.
-The plants that developed adaptations to survive in arid environments have produced interesting, beautiful, and strange forms of life in the process.
-Fleshy-leaved succulents, small desert wildflowers, and shrubs and trees with waxy, leathery, or even tiny leaves all thrive in hot, dry environments with little rainfall.
-These plants use a variety of strategies to conserve water, reduce transpiration, and get the most out of the scant and often seasonal precipitation.
+Fortunately, many plants are able to flourish in arid environments due to diverse survival strategies.
+Fleshy-leaved succulents, small desert wildflowers, and shrubs and trees with waxy, leathery, fuzzy, or very small leaves all thrive in hot, dry environments.
+These plants use a variety of methods to conserve water, reduce transpiration, and get the most out of the scant, and often seasonal precipitation.

 Most dry regions receive the bulk of their moisture during one or two seasons.
-Some species of annuals have adapted to this by living only during these short, relatively moist seasons.
+Some species of annuals have adapted to this by growing only during these short, relatively moist seasons.
 Small, desert annual flowers such as the desert five-spot (Eremalche rotundifolia), have adapted to germinate, grow, flower, and produce seed in a relatively short period of time.
 The seeds of many plant species can remain dormant in the soil for several years waiting for the right conditions to germinate.
-Following wet seasons, desert-adapted annuals will germinate in large numbers, producing incredible carpets of flowers, while in drier years significantly fewer plants will germinate.
+Following wet seasons, these desert-adapted annuals will germinate in large numbers, producing incredible carpets of flowers, often referred to as super blooms.
+During more arid years, significantly fewer plants will germinate.
 This strategy ensures the best chance of successfully germinating, growing, and reproducing seed for the next generation.